-The iPhone has many best-of-class features, but perhaps its most unusual feature is the lack of a physical keyboard or stylus.
-Instead, it has a super-high-resolution (326 pixels per inch for all but Plus models, which have an astonishing 401 pixels per inch) touchscreen that you operate using a pointing device you're already intimately familiar with: your finger.
+The iPhone X has many best-of-class features, but perhaps its most unusual feature is the lack of a physical keyboard or stylus.
+Instead, it has the highest resolution touchscreen of any iPhone yet (an astonishing 458 pixels per inch) that you operate using a pointing device you're already intimately familiar with: your finger.